 From processes to principles

 PMBOK 6 was organized around 49 processes across 10 knowledge areas and 5 process groups.
-Every process had inputs, tools and techniques, and outputs (ITTOs).
+Every process had inputs, tools, techniques, and outputs (ITTOs).

-PMBOK 7 dropped the process model entirely.
-It’s now organized around:
+PMBOK 7 dropped the process model.
+It is now organized around:

 - 12 project management principles (stewardship, team, stakeholders, value, systems thinking, leadership, tailoring, quality, complexity, risk, adaptability, change)